pooyaww/Xilinx_HLS_Snippets/channel/README.md

 ******
 - An approach similar to graph topological sort can be used
     - The result is not unique but in any case DATAFLOW pragma will try to find the optimum solution
-- we should have a DAG so feedbacks between kernels are not allowed (Also DATAFLOW optimisation does not work when there are feedbacks between kernels) so in case there is a need for feedback it should be imlemented inside the same kernel.
+- we should have a DAG so feedbacks between kernels are not allowed (Also DATAFLOW optimisation does not work when there are feedbacks between kernels) so in case there is a need for feedback it should be implemented inside the same kernel, or using AXI-Streaming interface between HW modules (IPs).
+It is possoble either by generic HDL codding or by TCL coding between IPs.